LeoYReyes/SeniorDesign/WindowsServiceTracker/README.txt

 Windows Service installation
-open command prompt in administrator mode and navigate to the directory containing WindowsServiceTracker.exe use the command 'WindowsServiceTracker.exe --install' Open the 'services' application in, select 'WindowsServiceTracker' and press 'start' The service will also start automatically on windows startup
+open command prompt in administrator mode and navigate to the directory containing WindowsServiceTracker.exe use the command 'WindowsServiceTracker.exe --install' The service will start automatically on windows startup from now on (so you may want to restart now)

+use the command 'WindowsServiceTracker.exe --uninstall' if you ever need to uninstall

 After the service is run for the first time, it will generate an ID.txt file.
 Use that ID to register your device on the server.